sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 TensorFlow is an open-source software library for dataflow programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.

+I implemtneted one variant of a FCN without pulling layer to test a base score for deep learning and tranable model:

 | Layer (type) | Output Shape | Param | Connected to |
 | --- | --- | --- | --- |
 | input (InputLayer) | (None, 128, 128, 3) | 0 | +++ |